skycubeuk/PHPMoves/README.md

-# PhpMoves, a PHP library for the Moves App API based on PyMoves
+# PHPMoves, a PHP library for the Moves App API based on PyMoves

 ## Example Usage